 You will come to a trail split and when we did this, there was no trail sign here.
 If you go left, it is a beast of an uphill hike to get back onto the dirt trail you started on earlier in the day (this is what we did).

-If you go right, it’s an easy walk down to the Lognan cable car station (note, this cable car may not be operational until 2024, but once it is, this is the BEST way down the mountain).
+If you go right, it’s an easy walk down to the Lognan cable car station (note, this cable car should be opening in 2024, and once it is, this is the BEST way down the mountain).
 From the Lognan cable car station, it is an easier uphill walk to the Joran gondola, compared to what we did.

 I recommend you go right at this trail split, unless you like the idea of an exhausting, steep, uphill hike.
 Once we were on the upper trail, we could look down on the route that connects the Lognan cable car with the Joran gondola and it looks like a much better way to go.